in an area of outstanding natural beauty

 The National Trust Website has details and opening times of National Trust houses and gardens close to Watermill Cottages as well as maps and parking information for the miles of National Trust beaches in The South Hams.

-Coleton Fishacre… is reached by ferry across The Dart from Dartmouth, was the Arts & Crafts home of the D’Oyly Carte family in the Jazz Age.
-They worked with Gilbert & Sullivan.
-Its fabulous garden is an RHS Partner Garden.
+Coleton Fishacre… is reached by car ferry across The Dart from Dartmouth, it was the Arts & Crafts home of the D’Oyly Carte family in The Jazz Age.
+Famous for working with Gilbert & Sullivan, the house is wonderful, dressing up boxes and its fabulous garden is an RHS Partner Garden.
+National Trust.
 Coleton Fishacre webpage.

 Dartington Hall… at Dartington, near Totnes, was built in the 13thC.
-It has beautful gardens, including a tiltyard from jousting days, a Henry Moore sculpture, and is a thriving arts, music and crafts venue.
-It hosts a literary festival in July.
-There’s a cinema, restaurant, cafe and miles of walks.
+It has spacious and beautful gardens, including a tiltyard from jousting days, a Henry Moore sculpture, and is a thriving arts, music and crafts venue.
+It hosts a literary festival in July, Ways With Words.
+There’s a cinema, restaurant, cafe, restaurant and miles of walks.
 See what’s on at Dartington.

-Sharpham House… is on The Dart at Ashprington near Totnes, it has an award-winning vineyard, dairy and restaurant and offers poetry evenings and mindfulness workshops.
+Sharpham House… is on the banks of The Dart at Ashprington, near Totnes.
+Visit the award-winning vineyard, dairy and restaurant.
 There are lovely walks along the river bank to and from Totnes.
 Sharpham website.

-Greenway… You might like to take a ferry from Dartmouth, or the water taxi from Dittisham and visit Greenway, Agatha Christie’s home, full of her personality and beautiful gardens down to The Dart.
+Greenway… Park the car and take a ferry up The Dart river from Dartmouth, or water taxi from Dittisham and visit Greenway, Agatha Christie’s home.
+It’s full of her personality, with some WWII murals and the famous boathouse, featured in her writing.
+Beautiful gardens down to The Dart.
+National Trust.

 Operation Tiger and evacuation of the South Hams in The Second World War – April 1944.
 Slapton Sands was chosen for a rehearsal of the D-Day landings in the Second World War because it resembled the Normandy beaches.
 On 20 December 1943, residents of eight South Hams’ villages, Blackawton, Chillington, East Allington, Sherford, Slapton, Stokenham, Strete and Torcross, were given six weeks’ notice to evacuate and move family, livestock, household.
 180 farms and shops and 750 families; a total of 3,000 civilians were evacuated.
 Some never returned.
 Higher North Mill was working as a mill until the day of the evacuation.
 It was sold after the war.